5 minutes, three to six days per week. Research suggests that people who practice the body scan for longer reap more benefits from this practice.

 Especially for those new to the body scan, we recommend performing this practice with the audio.
 However, you can also use the script below for guidance for yourself or for leading this practice for others.

-Begin by bringing your attention into your body.
+- Bring your attention into your body.

 - You can notice your feet on the floor, notice the sensations of your feet touching the floor.
 The weight and pressure, vibration, heat.

 - You can notice your legs against the chair, pressure, pulsing, heaviness, lightness.

-Notice your hands.
-Are your hands tense or tight.
+- Notice your hands.
+Are your hands tense or tight?
 See if you can allow them to soften.

-Notice your neck and throat.
-Let them be soft.
+- Notice your neck and throat.
+Try to allow them be soft.
 See if you can invite a sense of relaxation in.

 - Then notice your whole body present.
 Take one more breath.

 * You can also listen to a 45-minute version of the Body Scan that the UC San Diego Center for Mindfulness uses in its trainings in Mindfulness-Based Stress Reduction.